Bailey-Moir/vault/Computer Science/Algorithms/Longest Increasing Subsequence.md

 > 2. Run [[Longest Common Subsequence|LCS]] on $A$ and $B$,
 > Thus result will be the *LIS*.

-However, the space complexity can be reduced to be linear using the following [[Algorithms|algorithm]], which you can just guess the code for looking at the following example.
+However, the space complexity can be reduced to be linear using the following [[Algorithms|algorithm]].
+You can just guess the code by looking at the following example.

 > [!example]- 8927406
 >